Example Tastings & Topics

 – Great for: virtual events, private events, community events, libraries, educational presentations

-Join us for a fun and educational beer tasting as beer writer David Nilsen talks about the past, present, and future of women in the brewing world for Women’s History Month.
+Join us for a fun and educational beer tasting as beer writer David Nilsen talks about the past, present, and future of women in the brewing world.

 Since ancient times, women have had a major role in brewing beer.
-While the majority of today’s craft brewers are male, at many points in history women were the primary brewers.
-The craft brewing industry is once again becoming more diverse, and more and more women are joining the ranks of professional brewers.
+While statistically the majority of today’s craft brewers are male, at many points in history women were the primary brewers, and the craft brewing industry is once again becoming more diverse, with more and more women joining the ranks of professional brewers.

 In this educational talk (with an optional tasting incorporated), David talks about the history of women in brewing, the progress being made toward greater gender equality in craft beer, and strides still to be made.
 While this talk is relevant all year round, some organizations might find it especially timely for Women’s History Month in March.